causalabs/causadb-docs/docs/examples/1_causadb_quickstart.md

 ## Conclusion

 This has been a quick overview of some of the core features of CausaDB.
-For more information, please refer to the documentation or get in touch with us.
+For more information, please refer to the documentation or get in touch with us via email: [causadb@causa.tech](mailto:causadb@causa.tech) or our [Slack community](https://join.slack.com/t/causadbcommunity/shared_invite/zt-2gahl1s0j-gsAf9ZJsR0SKcAZe3AVBIQ).